Daniel-Hanrahan-Tools-and-Games/Barter_Facilitator/README.md

 the mysql version I use is: 8.0.42-0

+I have no intention of adding addon mod support to this application because I want every possible thing for this app to be in the base app.

 <h2>The instructions are used for Linux Mint so look for differences with your OS and adapt these instructions to your OS</h2>

 <h3>Prerequisites for Rust and Application</h3>